 He majored in philosophy while attending the University of Washington.
 Philosophy influenced everything he thought and did.

-Kung Fu (also spelled Gung Fu), for instance, is more than just a physical form of martial arts.
+For instance, Kung Fu (also spelled Gung Fu) is more than just a physical form of martial arts.
 It is a philosophy that includes Taoism and Buddhism.
 Bruce believed kung fu taught both how to protect oneself physically and how to live one’s life.

 He was passionate about martial arts and getting to know who he was.
 He once wrote, “Basically, I have always been a martial artist by choice and actor by profession.
 But, above all, I am hoping to actualize myself to be an artist of life along the way.”